hpc2n/sphinx-lesson-template/content/task-basics-1.rst

 That is, variables declared outside the parallel construct are still :code:`shared` by default.
 This is consistent with the three basic data sharing rules.

-If we move the variable :code:`number` inside the parallel construct, the the variable becomes :code:`firstprivate` by default:
+If we move the variable :code:`number` inside the parallel construct, then the variable becomes :code:`firstprivate` by default:

 .. code-block:: c
     :linenos: